Rolls-Royce Holdings plc (RYCEY) Stock Analysis — Price Target, Buy Rating & DCF Valuation (2026)

 Is RYCEY a buy, hold, or sell?

-RYCEY carries a valuation grade of Hold.
-At a trailing P/E of 15.8, the stock trades at a 28% discount to the Industrials sector median of 22.0x.
-Our discounted cash flow model produces an intrinsic range of $12–$16 — implying a -3% margin of safety at the current price of $14.57.
+RYCEY carries a valuation grade of Reduce.
+At a trailing P/E of 16.2, the stock trades at a 26% discount to the Industrials sector median of 22.0x.
+Our discounted cash flow model produces an intrinsic range of $12–$16 — implying a -9% margin of safety at the current price of $15.26.
 The width of the DCF range reflects genuine uncertainty in the terminal growth rate assumption: the correct framework is a probability-weighted distribution over scenarios, not a single point estimate.
+See the DCF valuation framework for full methodology.

 Analyst estimate revisions are trending downward.